GNSS-Inertial State Initialization Using Inter-Epoch Baseline Residuals: Introduction

 \section{Introduction}

-State initialization is a well-known challenge in sensor fusion, as evidenced by extensive research in the visual-inertial domain~\cite{martinelli2014closed,dominguez2018visual,campos2020inertial,he2023rotation}.
+\IEEEPARstart{S}{tate} initialization is a well-known challenge in sensor fusion, as evidenced by extensive research in the visual-inertial domain~\cite{martinelli2014closed,campos2020inertial,he2023rotation}.
 Early sensor measurements often carry limited information, and certain states may even be unobservable.
 As a result, initial estimates can be highly inaccurate, leading to convergence toward local minima rather than the global optimum.
-To address this, dedicated initialization strategies are typically developed.
+Although this problem has been widely studied in the visual-inertial domain, analogous challenges may arise in other sensor fusion modalities.

-In this paper, we show for the first time that state initialization may also pose a challenge in GNSS-inertial systems.
-We introduce a novel two-stage initialization method that postpones the use of global position measurements until they become sufficiently informative.
+In this paper, we demonstrate that state initialization is equally critical in GNSS–inertial systems, where naive strategies may cause inconsistent estimates.
+We propose a two-stage initialization method that postpones the use of global position measurements until they become sufficiently informative.
 To determine the appropriate timing, we derive a general criterion that evaluates the informativeness of the available data for accurate state estimation.
-During the initial stage, the method relies solely on relative distances between GNSS measurements, effectively mitigating inertial preintegration drift.
+During the initial stage, the method relies solely on inter-epoch baseline vectors between GNSS measurements, effectively mitigating inertial preintegration drift.
 Experimental results show that our approach consistently outperforms the naive strategy of fusing all measurements from the outset.

-The fusion of GNSS and inertial sensors becomes particularly valuable in scenarios where each sensor individually faces significant limitations—motivating the need for our state initialization method.
-Global Navigation Satellite Systems (GNSS), such as GPS, have long been fundamental for positioning and navigation across a wide range of applications.
-However, their performance can degrade in challenging environments like dense urban areas or locations with obstructed satellite visibility.
-In addition, positioning accuracy is affected by several error sources, including satellite clock drift, atmospheric delays, and receiver noise~\cite{tang2018gnss}.

-Inertial sensors, such as accelerometers and gyroscopes, offer high-frequency measurements and are immune to external signal disruptions.
-Yet, they suffer from cumulative drift, which leads to increasing errors over time.
-Furthermore, certain motion patterns—such as constant velocity or straight-line trajectories—can result in incomplete observability of the inertial states, limiting estimation accuracy over extended sequences.
+Note that we do not target steady-state navigation~\cite{Syed2008CivilianVehicle}, but producing robust and accurate initialization estimates to reliably bootstrap UAVs and other mobile robots in field conditions.